elliottbolzan/Seine/README.md

 # Seine

-A creator of alternative renderings of Ellsworth Kelly's 1951 painting, *Seine*.
+Seine creates alternative renderings of Ellsworth Kelly's 1951 painting, *Seine*.
 The project is built in Python, and uses the Image module from the Python Imaging Library (PIL.)

 ## Background